Aminreza1380/Aminreza1380/README.md

 - 👋 Hi, I’m @Aminreza1380
 - 👀 I’m interested in Physics , Mathematica and programming.
-- 🌱 I’m currently learning Mthematics and programming.
+- 🌱 I’m currently learning Physics, Mthematics and programming.

 <!---
 Aminreza1380/Aminreza1380 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.